-With Clarview Nursing & Rehabilitation Center in it’s third decade of providing quality care and services to the community, we would like to take a moment and reflect back on our heritage.
+With Clarview Nursing & Rehabilitation Center in its sixth decade of providing quality care and services to the community, we would like to take a moment and reflect back on our heritage.

 In 1975, Clarview Rest Home, Inc., a private, not-for-profit corporation was established to provide improved medical services to the elderly of Clarion County while decreasing the financial burden on the county government.
 Through Clarview Rest Home, Inc.’s efforts, a plan for a new facility was created.
 This plan was realized as the doors to Clarview Nursing & Rehabilitation Center opened the week before Thanksgiving in November 1979.

-Additional changes that have taken place include in 1996 the undertaking of a construction project, which included expansion of the dietary department, creation of a 2400 sq.ft. rehabilitation gym, and creation of a 24-room assisted living facility, Country Springs.
+Additional changes that have taken place include in 1996 the undertaking of a construction project, which included expansion of the dietary department, creation of a 2,400-square-foot rehabilitation gym, and the creation of a 24-room assisted living facility, Country Springs.

-In August 2015, the Clarview Rest Home, Inc. Board of Directors made the decision to purchase the adjacent property and site of the former county nursing home.
+In August 2015, the Clarview Rest Home, Inc. Board of Directors made the decision to purchase the adjacent property, which was the site of the former county nursing home.

 "The property is currently home to the Peaceful Valley Ashram Retreat and had been on and off the market over the past year," said Barbara Barger, board president.
 "We decided to embrace this opportunity and purchase land to preserve the beautiful setting that makes the Clarview and Country Springs campus so unique.
 With the aging 'Baby Boomer' population, we also thought it prudent to keep our options open for any potential expansion to continue our mission of serving Clarion County and surrounding counties." – August 2015 Statement.